jaysonragasa/JaraIOGridControlAbstractions/README.md

 **GridDefinitions="Auto ~ \*,\*"**
 -- This will create four rows.
 First and second row is set to Auto.
 Third and Forth are set to Star
 **RowColumn="0/1"**
--- Will set the current element in the first row of the grid and in second row of the grid.
+-- Will set the current element in the first row of the grid and in second column of the grid.
 **RowColumn="0 2/1"**
 -- Will set the current element in the first row of the grid spanning upto the second and then it will place the element in the second column.